0w0i0n0g0/hangl_click_api/README.md

 ## Caution

-It is created for the convenience of service users, without any interaction with han.gl.
+This service is created for the convenience of service users, without any interaction with han.gl.

 <br>
 <br>